rojiani/drone-delivery-challenge/README.md

 * For Step 4, "Identifying the type of project", the type is a JVM project.

 ### Assumptions Made ###
-Can move diagonally

-Houses laid out at integer coordinates?
-Prob. best to assume no.

-Algorithm will always schedule to maximize NPS (not some other metric)

-TODO not delaying deliveries already exceeding max. delivery time

-TODO drone can only carry 1 package, & any single order can be fit completely in package.
-* Note that this isn't realistic.
-However, perhaps the input (the orders) are not all orders placed, but the subset of orders whose delivery can be fulfilled by drone - i.e., a separate service is used to produce this list of orders.

 **Assumption 1 - Diagram Interpretation.**
 Scaling not as clear & unambiguous as it could be.
 I'm assuming that in the